Octopus are amazing sea creatures. This watercolour sketch was done from an octopus at the Shaw Centre for the Salish Sea.

 I was so happy that this little painting sold in the Sidney Fine Arts show.
 Congratulations to Marney Ward and Kristi Bridgeman for their wonderful paintings in the show.
 They looked amazing.
 Thank you to everyone who volunteered their time to makde this event happen.

-Jessica is finding a balance between being a mum of two beautiful young children and pursuing her passion for visual images.
+Jessica is finding a balance between being a mum of two beautiful children, being an educator, and pursuing her passion for visual art.
 Her children provide constant inspiration and have taught Jessica to slow down and look at the flowers along the way, as well as the mud, sticks and fallen leaves.
 Somehow her pockets are always full when she gets home.